 - 1. Independent testing laboratory shall perform sampling, testing, and reporting - 2.
-If CLSM Contains Native Soils: - Obtain and test soil samples for gradation and plasticity once every 14 a. days at a minimum or if a change in soil is visually noted. - Test material 14 days ahead of placement from top of trench to 1) proposed invert. - b.
-During CLSM batching, provide an inspector from testing laboratory to monitor soil characteristics and operations. - 1) Modify material and or batching operations as recommended by testing laboratory. - Notify Engineer within 24 hours of modifications.
-2) - 3.
+If CLSM Contains Native Soils: - a.
+Obtain and test soil samples for gradation and plasticity once every 14 days at a minimum or if a change in soil is visually noted. - 1) Test material 14 days ahead of placement from top of trench to proposed invert. - b.
+During CLSM batching, provide an inspector from testing laboratory to monitor soil characteristics and operations. - 1) Modify material and or batching operations as recommended by testing laboratory. - 2) Notify Engineer within 24 hours of modifications. - 3.
 Obtain samples and test to determine compressive strength in accordance with ASTM D4832 and slump in accordance with ASTM C143. - a.
-Testing frequency: - 1) At least once for each shift when placing CLSM. - Once every 100 cubic yards or, 2) - If consistency of materials change.
-3) - Acceptance Criteria: b. - 7 day compressive strength, ASTM D4832: 1) - Not less than 50psi and not more than 150 psi. - b) 70 percent of test cylinders shall exceed 75 psi. - Make adjustments to mixture to comply with strength requirements. c.
+Testing frequency: - 1) At least once for each shift when placing CLSM. - 2) Once every 100 cubic yards or, - 3) If consistency of materials change. - b.
+Acceptance Criteria: - 1) 7 day compressive strength, ASTM D4832: - a) Not less than 50psi and not more than 150 psi. - b) 70 percent of test cylinders shall exceed 75 psi. - c.
+Make adjustments to mixture to comply with strength requirements.